rizac/stream2segment/README.md

 ## Usage

-Stream2segment is a command line application (at least for the download part) available after install via the command `s2s` on the terminal (type `s2s --help` to show all subcommands).
+Stream2segment is a Python program and command line application (at least for the download part) available after install via the command `s2s` on the terminal (type `s2s --help` to show all subcommands).

+> **Note** the program supports SQLite and Postgres as backend databases.
+  For massive downloads (as a rule of thumb: &ge; 1 million segments) we suggest to use Postgres, and we **strongly** suggest running the program on computers with at least **16GB** of RAM

 A detailed documentation is available online in the **[github wiki page](https://github.com/rizac/stream2segment/wiki)**, but